404background/3dgs-edit-tools/src/README.md

 - `csv-to-pointcloud.exe` - Convert CSV file to point cloud
 - `compare-gs.exe` - Compare two 3DGS files
 - `3dgs-to-mesh.exe` - Convert 3DGS file to mesh
+- `merge-gs.exe` - Merge multiple 3DGS files into a single file

 For detailed usage instructions, refer to the `--help` option for each command line tool.